ShurayukiHime/iot-ble/BLE Specification summary - sort of.md

 #### Characteristics
 A characteristic is a value used in a service along with properties and configuration information about how the value is accessed and information about how the value is displayed or represented.
 A characteristic definition contains a characteristic declaration, characteristic properties, and a value.
 It may also contain descriptors that describe the value or permit configuration of the server with respect to the characteristic value.

+# Dealing with BLE
+Have patience.

+## Bash commands

+### systemctl bluetooth.service
+- systemctl start bluetooth.service
+- systemctl restart bluetooth.service
+- systemctl enable bluetooth.service

+They control the low-level bluetoothd demon, to start, enable and reset it.
+The effects of these commands may be checked via GUI as well as with the command `service bluetooth status` possibly with option `-l`.

+Its error codes are mostly confusing and unfathomable to understand, although if you put some effort in it you could obtain some good achievements.

+- If talks about something being blocked, check with `rfkill -l` to see if Bluetooth appears to be soft or hard block.
+In case, you may as well unblock it with `rfkill`.
+- It could say that bluetooth is up and running, while actually it isn't.
+In this case, check for `time out` error codes.
+This will be the confirmation that bluetooth is not working properly - the demon has been started but failed to activate.
+	- Confirmation can be attained via `hcitool dev` and `hciconfig -a`, which may show either no MAC address, or a completely zeroed address, or an ordinary address - in this case `hciconfig` will say that the device is down.

+### hcitool
+Simple command to check bluetooth status, make LE scans and connect to bluetooth devices.
+So simple that most of the times it doesn't work.
+- `hcitool dev` returns the device MAC address, if it is working properly.
+- `hcitool lescan` performs a LE scan for nearby devices.
+- `hcitool leinfo MAC:ADDRESS` returns general information about the selected device.
+- `hcitool lecc MAC:ADDRESS` tries to connect to a device.

+### hciconfig
+Similar to `hcitool` but a bit more useful.

+- `hciconfig -a` shows all active devices and their properties.
+You can obtain some more information with `hciconfig devInt0 commands` and `hciconfig devInt0 features`.
+It is important to pay attention to two characteristics:
+	- If the device is UP RUNNING or DOWN, and in this latter case whether it has been assigned a MAC address (most fortunate case)
+	- If you know that your device supports LE, but no information is provided about it, you should know that something is not working.
+In regular cases, many lines of description are returned when invoking this command, including some about LE features.
+- Device can be restarted or enabled via `hciconfig`, but this rarely works if there is a low-level problem with the bluetooth demon.
+Commands `hciconfig devInt0 reset` and so on.

+### hcidump
+Even less simple command, still more useful.
+Keep it in mind if you manage to get your bluetooth working fine. `hcidump` prints dumps of data exchanged between the laptop (or whatever) receiver and the mobile device.
+They can be either raw hex or pretty printed.
+They mostly correspond with what you'd find with wireshark.

+### gatttool ---incomplete

+gatttool -b D5:7A:0D:25:DE:50 -I

+### bluetoothctl
+It opens an interactive session with dedicated commands to manage the bluetooth agent and interact with nearby devices.
+The list of commands is quite comprehensive and all in all it may result easier to use than `gatttool` thanks to the added layer of abstraction.

+- `bluetoothctl` opens the interactive session.
+The agent is automatically initialized, but you can anyway ask for its initialization.
+Nearby devices scanning is not activated by default.
+- `default-agent` asks for the activation of the default agent.
+- `devices` tells you the nearby devices that are advertising.
+A quite irritating feature is that every device is recorded in this list, also from ancient times and also if now it is not currently available, so that this list usually becomes quite long to search through.
+- `scan on` activates continuous scanning for nearby devices.
+It could be advisable to turn it off once you found your target device as it will keep adding new lines to your screen every time any change is received.
+Devices may take a while to appear here due to random advertisement timings to avoid collisions.
+Or just if you are unlucky.
+You can cross-check with the Bluetooth manager GUI or `hcitool lescan`.
+- `connect C6:F8:CE:66:73:7E` sends a request for connection.
+Also in this case, response may take a while to come back.
+Not all devices allow connection (e.g. if they do only advertisement), and some of them may ask to enter a 6-digit pin to authenticate.
+See above for details.

+## Use case with STM IoT node
+Wireshark address filter: `bthci_evt.bd_addr == c6:f8:ce:66:73:7e`

+We used the example ble gap button.
+This programs records the number of hits on the user button and sends non connectable advertising events on the main channel.
+Thus, the device is visible but it is impossible to connect to, as it is programmed only to perform advertising.
+It is possible to read the value written in the data field as it doesn't have any encoding and is publicly advertised.
+We tested and tried three different approaches:
+1) packet sniffing via CMD using `bluetoothctl` (you have to retrieve the hexdump as it automatically tries to display data, making it meaningless)
+2) packet sniffing via Wireshark
+3) packet sniffing via Android app BLE scanner (the app returns only advertising data, but it matches with wireshark)